eugenia1984/english/glossary.md

 - **discuss**: It means to talk about something with someone.

 - **down the street**: means further along the street or a short distance away on the same street.

+- **downtown** is the heart of a city where there are many shops, restaurants, and usually tall buildings.

 - **drawing tablet**: is a tool that people use with computers to draw or design things.